-- 18 The purpose of the University's instructional evaluation policy is to maintain and enhance the - 19 high quality of the academic programs at Cal State LA by assuring that all permanent faculty - 20 members meet and maintain high standards of performance as teachers, scholars, and - 21 members of the campus community.
-The policy aims to achieve this objective by establishing - 22 criteria for fair, thorough, and consistent evaluation of individual faculty members. - 23 Evaluations of tenure-track and tenured instructional faculty shall focus on the quality and - 24 effectiveness of educational performance, professional achievement, and other contributions - 25 to the University by the faculty member under review. - 26 The evaluation of an instructional faculty member is based upon a comprehensive review of the - individual's qualities, achievements, and promise during the year or years included in the - 28 review period. - 29 Attention shall be given to forming a general "profile" or comprehensive estimate of the faculty - 30 member's performance and special professional interests and accomplishments. - 31 All reviews shall be based on evidence in the two-part personnel action file, which includes the - 32 permanent personnel action file (PPAF) and the working personnel action file MATERIALS - 33 SUBMITTED BY THE CANDIDATE (REFERRED TO AS the working personnel action file, WPAF).
-All - evaluations will be entered into the faculty member's permanent personnel action file
+- 18 The purpose of the University's instructional evaluation policy is to maintain and enhance the - 19 high quality of the academic programs at CSULA CAL STATE LA by assuring that all permanent - 20 faculty members meet and maintain high standards of performance as teachers, scholars, and - 21 members of the campus community.
+The policy aims to achieve this objective by establishing - 22 criteria for fair, thorough, and consistent evaluation of individual faculty members. - 23 Evaluations of tenure-track and tenured instructional faculty shall focus on the quality and - 24 effectiveness of educational performance, professional achievement, and other contributions - 25 to the University by the faculty member under review. - 26 The evaluation of an instructional faculty member is based upon a comprehensive review of the - 27 individual's qualities, achievements, and promise during the year or years included in the - 28 review period. - 29 Attention shall be given to forming a general "profile" or comprehensive estimate of the faculty - 30 member's performance and special professional interests and accomplishments. - 31 All reviews shall be based on evidence in the two-part personnel action file, which includes the - 32 permanent personnel action file (PPAF) and the working personnel action file (WPAF).
+All - 33 evaluations will be entered into the faculty member's permanent personnel action file - 34 (PPAF).

-- 35 (PPAF).
 The permanent personnel action file (PPAF) is maintained by the University.
-Reports of - 36 ALL peer observations of instruction and quantitative summaries of student opinion surveys are - 37 maintained in the PPAF.
-The candidate is responsible for providing SUBMITTING the following - 38 materials AS his or her THEIR WPAF to their working personnel action file (WPAF) before the - 39 published date of the file closure.: FOR PERFORMANCE REVIEWS, PERMANENT FACULTY MUST - 40 SUBMIT a current curriculum vitae; a personnel information form (PIF) ALONG WITH A - 41 PERSONNEL ACCOMPLISHMENTS REPORT (PAR), A NARRATIVE STATEMENT that summarizes - and describes the candidate's activities and accomplishments during the period under review; - 43 and evidence of these activities and accomplishments.
-ALTHOUGH PERFORMANCE REVIEW FOR - 44 TENURE IS CUMULATIVE AND COMPREHENSIVE, EVIDENCE SUBMITTED SHOULD FOCUS ON - 45 ACCOMPLISHMENTS SINCE THE LAST PERFORMANCE REVIEW.
-INCLUSION OF MATERIALS - 46 PREVIOUSLY SUBMITTED FOR PERFORMANCE REVIEW IS OPTIONAL.
-FOR PERIODIC - 47 EVALUATIONS, PERMANENT FACULTY MUST SUBMIT A CURRENT CURRICULUM VITAE AND A - 48 PAR; SUBMISSION OF EVIDENCE FOR ACCOMPLISHMENTS OUTLINED IN THE PAR IS OPTIONAL - 49 FOR PERIODIC EVALUATIONS.
+Reports of peer observations of instruction and quantitative summaries of student opinion surveys are maintained in the PPAF.
+The candidate is responsible for providing the following materials to his or her working personnel action file (WPAF) before the published date of the file closure: a current curriculum vitae, a personnel information form that summarizes and describes the candidate's activities and accomplishments during the period under review, and evidence of these activities and accomplishments.